Non-perturbative intertwining between spin and charge correlations: A "smoking gun" single-boson-exchange result: Results

 Proceeding by examining our SBE decomposition of the results (data points of different colors in Fig.~\ref{fig:low_temp_diag}), we note the prominence of two contributions: (i) a major negative term associated to the SBE in the spin term (red dots) and (ii) a smaller positive bubble term (gray open circles).
-More specifically, we observe that the spin-exchange damping in the local-moment regime is \emph{de facto} coinciding, in the three models, with the part proportional to the spin-susceptibility ($\propto U^{2}\chi^{\spin}_{\omega}$) separately shown with dashed red lines in all panels.
+More specifically, we observe that the spin-exchange damping in the local-moment regime is \emph{de facto} coinciding, in the three models, with the part proportional to the spin-susceptibility ($\propto U^{2}\chi^{\spin}_{\omega}$) separately shown with dotted red lines in all panels.
 The singlet-pairing term, which was a sizable contribution to the mild suppression of the diagonal elements of $\tilde{\chi}^\ch_{\nu\nu'}$ in the high-$T$/perturbative regime is, instead, negligible in the local-moment regime.
-At the same time, the low-frequency bubble contribution is, as expected, almost vanishing in the HA, reflecting the ground-state, while it is sizable (though, generally smaller than in the perturbative regime) in the AIM or the DMFT solution of the Hubbard model, consistent with the Fermi-liquid nature of their ground states.
+As expected, the low-frequency bubble contribution is almost vanishing in the HA.
+Differently, this term is sizable (though, generally smaller than in the perturbative regime) in the AIM or the DMFT solution of the Hubbard model, consistent with the Fermi-liquid nature of their ground states.
 In the latter two cases, we also notice the emergence of a non-negligible, albeit small, $U$-irr (multiboson) positive contribution at low frequencies.
 As a result, the low-frequency negative diagonal entries of the generalized susceptibility in the HA tend to exactly coincide with their spin contribution or more precisely with the part of it proportional to $\chi^{\spin}_{\omega}$, when $T$ is progressively lowered.
 In the other two models, the effect of the spin term, though largely predominant, is partially mitigated by the non-vanishing bubble contribution at low frequencies.